Devolution

 What does devolution look like?

-What would devolution mean for us?
+What will devolution mean for us?

-In Essex, devolution could mean:
+In Greater Essex, devolution could mean:

-• a stronger voice for Essex with UK government – at the moment the UK government finds it difficult to know how to talk to Essex as a place
+• a stronger voice for Essex with UK government – at the moment, the UK government finds it difficult to know how to talk to Essex as a place

 • more strategic control over planning and housing